 Stop the Spread of Cold and Flu Germs

 Keep your distance.
-If possible, avoid contact with sick people.
+If possible, stay away from people who have a cold or the flu.
 If you can't -- because you're caring for a sick family member, for instance -- step up your hand-washing routine and your attention to other defenses against germs.

 Take care of yourself.
 Experts think that healthy living may help boost your immune system.
-To better fight off cold and flu germs, eat nutritiously, exercise regularly, and get enough sleep.
+So make sure you eat nutritious food, exercise regularly, and get enough sleep.

 Stay home when you're sick.
 If you go to school or work when you don't feel well, you can make a lot of people sick.
 Although a cold or flu might not be a big deal for you, it can be serious for people with weak immune systems, like young children, the elderly, and anyone with a long-term health problem.Working while you're sick isn't good for you, either.
 It can make it harder for your body to fight off a cold.
 So do what's best for you and everyone else.
 Take a couple of days off.